1917 |

 signals and used them to advance the main

-encryption rotors in a very complex pseudorandom
+encryption rotors in a complex pseudorandom

 and the machine remained in use until the 1950's.